thinktandem/githook-workflow-demo/README.md

   <img src="https://avatars0.githubusercontent.com/u/20853287?v=3&s=200">
 </div>

-A Backdrop CMS site with all the tools for setting up a continuous integration workflow with Pantheon and TravisCI.
+A Backdrop CMS site with all the tools for setting up a continuous integration workflow with Git Hooks and TravisCI.

 ## Github